douglascalhoun/ML-Notes/README.md

 Multi-layer perceptrons (MLP) are fully connected feed-forward artificial neural networks with an input, output and hidden layers

-Convolutional neural network (CNN): An artificial neural network that specializes in processing data with a grid-like topology, such as recognizing patterns an image.

 Deep Q-Networks (DQN) use a reinforcement learning algorithm to learn how to make decisions.

-Recurrent Neural Networks (RNN):
-  - supervised deep learning algorithm
-  - sequential / time series data
-  - uses past information to improve the performance for future inputs.

 MLP: Perceptron vs LogReg / sigmoid activation Architecture